The Layoff Lady

 • Offsetting Specific Costs: You may receive a payment or stipend to offset your costs for various expenses.
 Here are a few examples: gym membership, home office setup, internet access, cell phone access, uniforms, passport, mileage, lunch, parking, travel, rent, and student loan payments.

-Insurance and Benefits, At Least Partially Employer Paid
+Benefits, At Least Partially Employer Paid

 In the United States, many people obtain different types of insurance through their employers.
 Employers often pay administration costs of the plan and help cover some of the costs.